 Margot Garnick, Director of Membership

-Executive Committee: O Man, Kyle Applegate & Mateo Arbelaez
+Executive Committee: Ben Silver, O Man, Kyle Applegate, Matteo Arbelaez

 General Rules of Conduct: